kexiZeroing/FE-Learning-notes/knowledge/react/ssr.md

 Server-side rendering (SSR) is when content on your webpage is loaded via HTTP, which was rendered on the server and comes as fully rendered HTML.
 Client-rendered apps are great at any subsequent user interaction after the first page load. **Server Side Rendering allows us to get the sweet spot in the middle of client-rendered apps and backend-rendered apps: the page is generated server-side, but all interactions with the page once it’s been loaded are handled client-side**.

+> Server-side rendering of client-side JavaScript can be suboptimal.
+JavaScript still needs to be fetched for interactivity which is often achieved via a hydration step.
+Server-side rendering is generally used for the initial page load, so post-hydration you're unlikely to see it used again.
+With **React Server Components**, our components can be refetched regularly.
+An application with components which rerender when there is new data can be run on the server, limiting how much code needs to be sent to the client.
+Code for Server Components is never delivered to the client.
+Server Components may be refetched while maintaining client-side state inside of the tree.

 ### Enable SSR for React using CRA and Express

 > Next.js offers a modern approach to creating static and server-rendered applications built with React.